Ancestors of Tim Farr and Descendants of Stephen Farr Sr. of Concord, Massachusetts and Lidlington, Bedfordshire, England

 LINCOLN, Prudence

 Mary WISWALL [Parents] 1 was born in 1640 in Dorchester, Suffolk, Massachusetts Bay Colony, British Colonial America.
 She died 2 on 25 May 1727 in Dorchester, Suffolk, Massachusetts Bay Colony, British Colonial America.
-Mary married 3 Samuel PAYSON on 14 Jun 1688 in Roxbury, Massachusetts Bay Colony, British Colonial America.
+Mary married 3 Samuel PAYSON on 14 Jun 1688 in Roxbury, Suffolk, Massachusetts Bay Colony, British Colonial America.

 Source: "The Wiswald Genealogy" by Joseph M. Wiswald 1961